crocs-muni/pets26_coinjoin_analysis/README.md

   * Figure 21 is composition of /wasabi2_zksnacks/wasabi2_zksnacks_wallets_predictions_drops.png and /wasabi2_kruw/wasabi2_kruw_wallets_predictions_drops.png
   * Figure 22 is composition of ww2_realexp_as25_fees.png and ww2_realexp_as38_fees.png (generated from non-public dataset not shared due to privacy reasons as explained in paper)
   * Table 2 is generated from non-public dataset not shared due to privacy reasons as explained in paper
-  * Table 3 is generated from /Scanner/liquidity_summary_xxx.json files where xxx is name of a pool and with usage of "latex_summary", "earliest_cjtx", "earliest_time", "latest_cjtx", "latest_time" and "total_coinjoins" keys.     * Table 3 is generated from /Scanner/liquidity_summary_xxx.json files where xxx is name of a pool and with usage of "latex_summary", "earliest_cjtx", "earliest_time", "latest_cjtx", "latest_time" and "total_coinjoins" keys.
+  * Table 3 is generated from /Scanner/liquidity_summary_xxx.json files where xxx is name of a pool and with usage of "latex_summary", "earliest_cjtx", "earliest_time", "latest_cjtx", "latest_time" and "total_coinjoins" keys.
   * Table 4 is generated from /Scanner/liquidity_summary_xxx.json files where xxx is name of a pool and with usage of "earliest_cjtx" and "latest_cjtx" keys.